openedx/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 Rescore the problem, either for an individual student or for all students.

    * To rescore a problem for one student, you work in the **Student-Specific Grade Adjustment** section of the page.
-Enter the student's email address or username and the problem URL, amd then click **Rescore Student Submission**.
+Enter the student's email address or username and the problem URL, and then click **Rescore Student Submission**.

    * To rescore a problem for all enrolled students, you work in the **Course-Specific Grade Adjustment** section of the page.
 Enter the problem URL, and then click **Rescore ALL students' problem submissions**.